Tactical Project Governance Frameworks

-In well-organized teams, you’ll find that that’s one way of asking about project governance.
+Have you ever looked at a project that’s going completely off the rails and wondered: Who exactly is in charge around here?
+In well-organized teams, you’ll find that that’s one way of asking about project governance frameworks.
 While the term is thrown around liberally, at its core it simply refers to who is in charge of a given project and what systems are in place to help the project succeed.

-It’s very close to project management, but tends to be more broad in its application, referring to final stakeholders over on the ground managers, as well as the systems used in addition to the people using them.
+As a concept, project governance is very close to project management, but tends to be more broad in its application, referring to final stakeholders over on the ground managers, as well as the systems used in addition to the people using them.

 The problem is that project governance can be such a complicated idea that, when it’s implemented at all, it’s often implemented incorrectly or using a stock formula that isn’t helpful in a wide variety of situations.

-What’s the problem with one-size-fits-all?
+What’s the problem with one-size-fits-all project governance frameworks?

 Frankly, one-size-fits-all rarely fits anyone, and when it does it’s usually not especially flexible or comfortable.